-8 Amazing Places to See in Oxford, England
+8 Amazing Places to See in Oxford, England (2026 Guide)

-The Covered Market
+1. The Covered Market

-St. Mary’s Passage
+3. St. Mary’s Passage (Narnia Connection)

 Victorian lamp post which is said to have inspired C.S.
 Lewis in his book The Lion, the Witch and the Wardrobe

-To book a self-guided audio tour about Oxford’s literary legends and landmarks, click HERE
+To book a self-guided audio tour about Oxford’s literary legends and landmarks, click here

-Radcliffe Square
+4. Radcliffe Square

 The Radcliffe Camera, locate at the center of Radcliffe Square